szandala/state-manager-comparison/README.md

    cd thesis-state-management-comparison
    ```

-2. Install dependencies for each version:
+2. Install dependencies for each version (make sure you use Node 20):
    ```bash
    cd redux
    npm install